-It is useful to distinguish two types of simulation experiments: (1) dynamic simulations that produce a time series of dependent observations and (2) static simulations that replicate the experiment independently, producing independent, identically distributed observations.
+It is useful to distinguish two types of simulation experiments: (1) static simulations that replicate the experiment independently, producing independent, identically distributed observations and (2) dynamic simulations that produce a time series of dependent observations.
 The setup for each of these types is different.